-- ensuring that their children are punctual and know the importance of good attendance. - instilling in their children an appreciation of the importance of attending school regularly. - impressing upon their children the need to observe the school's code of conduct. - informing the school on the first day of absence, by 9.30am at the latest. - providing the school with an explanation for the absence. - informing the school of any changes to their contact details. - taking an active interest in their children's school career, praising and encouraging good work and behaviour and attending parent's evenings and other relevant meetings. - working in partnership with the school to resolve issues and help the school to understand their child's barriers to attendance. - proactively engage with the support offered by school to prevent the need for more formal support. - If formal support is needed, proactively engage with this support to prevent the need for any legal intervention. - booking any medical appointments around the school day where possible. - only requesting leave of absence in exceptional circumstances and do so in advance.
+- ensuring that their children are punctual and know the importance of good attendance. - instilling in their children an appreciation of the importance of attending school regularly. - impressing upon their children the need to observe the school's code of conduct. - informing the school on the first day of absence, by 9.30am at the latest. - providing the school with an explanation for the absence. - providing the school with more than 1 emergency contact number for their child and informing the school of any changes to their contact details. - taking an active interest in their children's school career, praising and encouraging good work and behaviour and attending parent's evenings and other relevant meetings. - working in partnership with the school to resolve issues and help the school to understand their child's barriers to attendance. - proactively engage with the support offered by school to prevent the need for more formal support. - If formal support is needed, proactively engage with this support to prevent the need for any legal intervention. - booking any medical appointments around the school day where possible.

+- only requesting leave of absence in exceptional circumstances and do so in advance.

 - treating staff with respect

 - actively supporting the work of the school

 - calling staff for help when they need it

 - communicating as early as possible circumstances which may affect absence or require support

-The role of the Attendance Officer
+The role of the Receptionist and Attendance Officer